 A few violations grossly outweighs the cost of an LMS to manage it all and the reason why the first LMSs were originally created 30 years ago.
 Once an organization had their compliance training squared away with an LMS, they had the platform and infrastructure to identify other types of mandatory training for their employees to consume.
 New employee orientation, sales process, customer service, product rollouts and leadership development are common examples and now employee LMSs support all formal learning and compliance in an organization.

-LMSs that come from a compliance perspective are administration focused and are typically less concerned with learner experience, mobile, social or gamification components
+Learning platforms that come from a compliance perspective focus on administration and are typically less concerned with the learning experience, mobile, social or gamification capabilities.

 LMS Features Needed for Employee Compliance Management